PrototypeZone/tech104/tech104lab10.md

 0. For the Fall 2023 semester we continued using ```apollo.humber.ca``` while for Fall 2024, we plan to continue to use ```mikelake.humber.ca```
 Steps 1-2 are preprocessor statements:
 1. If you don't already, #include <string.h> and #include <time.h>
-2. Create a constant called CTIMESTRSZ with a value of 25.
+2. Create a symbolic macro constant called CTIMESTRSZ with a value of 25.
 Steps 3-8 should be in your DisplayHeader function which should be in your project after your preprocessor statements:
 3. Create a character array ltime[CTIMESTRSZ]
 4. Declare a variable now of type clock_t: clock_t now; // time_t now;